Pirates vs. Twins Player Props Betting Odds

 MLB Props Today: Minnesota Twins

-- The Twins will send Pablo Lopez (8-6) to the mound for his 25th start this season.
+- Sonny Gray (6-5) will take the mound for the Twins, his 25th start of the season.

-- If he completes six or more innings with three or fewer earned runs allowed, he'll earn his fifth consecutive quality start.
+- If he completes six or more innings with three or fewer earned runs allowed, he'll earn his sixth consecutive quality start.

-- Lopez has 15 starts in a row of five innings or more.
+- Gray has pitched five or more innings in 10 straight games and will look to extend that streak.

-- He has kept opponents from scoring an earned run in two straight appearances.
+- He has finished five appearances without allowing an earned run in 24 chances this season.

 |Opponent